jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 1.md

 There's 3 things we need to install before we can start to program.

-1.[Steinberg SDK](http://www.steinberg.net/en/company/developers.html) (get the audio VST plug-in SDK).
+1.[Steinberg SDK](http://www.steinberg.net/en/company/developers.html) (get the audio VST plugin SDK).
 I put the SDK files in a folder at C:/VST3 SDK.

 <figure>
   <!-- <a href="/images/vstsdk.png"> -->